Do you have a thyroid disorder? Or rather, do you suspect

 Managing stress is key to lowering cortisol levels and optimizing the T4 to T3 conversion.
 Are there any stressors in your life that you can reduce or eliminate?

 Make time for a daily stress reducing activity like yoga, meditation, journaling, walking, or deep breathing exercises.
-Here is a blog post we wrote on how to manage stress.

 Optimize Gut Health